os-js/manual.os-js.org/src/v3/guide/framework/README.md

 You can use React (or any other) framework for building UI in your applications.

+> You can find the full sources to this example [on github](https://github.com/os-js/osjs-example-react-application).

 Install these dependencies (inside the application source folder):

 ```bash